 Challenges regarding unpleasant odours and flavours associated with fish and whey protein powders may be in the process of being solved.
 Fermentation with lactic acid bacteria provides promising results.

 This means that the profitability in use of residual raw material may increase considerably.

 Spines, heads and other residual raw material from cod, chicken and cheese production have gone from being waste or animal feed, to forming the basis for new products in their own right.

-Using advanced chemical processes called protein hydrolysis, protein substances called enzymes are added to “cut” proteins into pieces.
+Using advanced chemical processes called protein hydrolysis, enzymes are added to “cut” proteins into pieces.
 When the protein is broken down in this way, peptides– a chain of amino acids – are formed.
 This process helps separate the start raw material components such as fat, proteins and bones from each other.
 This results in valuable products such as marine oils and protein powders.

 “But to be honest, it doesn’t always smell and taste that good”, says Nofima researcher Diana Lindberg.

 Researchers have been working hard for a long time to try to remove the bitter flavour, so that the nutritious protein powder can become more usable and attractive for human consumption.
 One theory is that the bitter flavour is particularly associated with the smallest peptides that are formed during the hydrolysis process.